While Instagram has been reluctant to share overarching statistics about Reels — its answer to TikTok — brands have been achieving impressive results.

 1. Where is your audience?

-When it comes to engagement, Instagram Reels are a bit like real estate: location matters.
+Regarding engagement, Instagram Reels are like real estate: location matters.

-Instagram’s 1.35 billion users are spread across all seven continents (yes, people use Instagram in Antarctica, too.
-We checked.)
-So you must take time zones into account when working out the best times to post.
+Instagram’s 1.35 billion users are spread across all seven continents (and yes–we checked–people use Instagram in Antarctica, too).
+So, consider time zones when working out the best times to post.

-With this in mind, your first step is to find out where your audience is based.
+With this in mind, your first step is determining where your audience is based.

 You’ll need a business or creator account to view this data.

-If you don’t have a business or creator account, you can switch from the settings page.
+You can switch from the settings page if you don’t have a business or creator account.
 The option is at the bottom of the Account menu.

 2. Schedule Reels at the right time